Hall of Fame

 NAOMI RICHES - ROWING HEROINE

-Competed for Harrow at the London Youth Games is disability swimming.
+Competed for Harrow at the London Youth Games as a swimmer.
 The visually impaired athlete resumed her competitive career as a rower and went on to win Olympic gold in the mixed coxed sculls at London 2012, improving on her bronze in the same event in Bejing 2008.
-Winner of seven World Championship medals, including five gold.
+Winner of eight World Championship medals, including six gold.
 Inducted in 2012.

 JOANNA ROWSELL - WHEELS ON FIRE

 First represented Sutton at the 2004 London Youth Games, where she helped the borough to silver in the cycling.
 Since then, it has been a golden journey.
-Winner of gold in the team pursuit at the 2012 Olympics, she has also won gold at three World Championships and one European Championships.
+Winner of gold in the team pursuit at the 2012 Olympics, she has also won multiple gold at World & European Championships and Commonwealth Games.
 Inducted in 2012.

 DAVID WEIR - PARALYMPIC SUPERSTAR